psboonstra/AdaptiveBayesianUpdates/README.md

 library(adaptBayes)
 ```

-then use the scripts in this repository to reproduce
+Then, use the scripts in this repository to reproduce
 the simulations studies in Boonstra and Barbaro

 ## Further details